 We help you start your company in the US.
-Unlike those “easy-to-use” platforms for forming companies, St@rtup Biz is a comprehensive and personalized management service tailored to your business needs in the US market.
-Once we’ve helped you launch your startup from anywhere in the world, we’ll continue to fully manage your bookkeeping and tax preparation with our partners as part of the monthly subscription package.
+Unlike those “easy-to-use” platforms for forming companies, St@rtup Biz is a comprehensive and personalized bookkeeping service tailored to your business needs in the US market.
+Once we’ve helped you launch your startup from anywhere in the world, we’ll continue to manage your bookkeeping and tax preparation with our partners as part of the monthly subscription package.

 We guide you through the process and handle everything else, creating the legal framework for your company.